Low-Code Development Platforms – Launchpads to Build Powerful Apps Easily

 Platforms that enable rapid delivery of business applications with a minimum of hand-coding and minimal upfront investment in setup, training, and deployment.

-Low-code technology offers easy-to-use interfaces and incredible flexibility to build applications faster, even for people with very limited knowledge in coding.
+Low-code programming offers easy-to-use interfaces and incredible flexibility to build applications faster, even for people with very limited knowledge in coding.
 Forrester dubs the new group of neo-coders “citizen developers”—non-IT business users who have all the reasons to build their own apps but don’t have the technical knowledge required.

 What Does a Low-Code Development Platform Look Like?